Gz-code/JenkinsDemo/readme.txt

-This is a new file, for jenkins intergration with Git
+This is a sample file, created for Jenkins Demo